 Why a wagon?

 The looks of the CTS turned wagon split us here at txGarage.
 Some on our team say the looks are horrendous and they wouldn’t be caught dead buying a wagon, 556 horsepower or not.
 Others think that the wagon speaks to the European enthusiast, conjuring up images of sporty estate cars from overseas.
 In Europe, these wagons are a huge hit.
 Every manufacture has a slew of models in wagon trim.
-BMW, Mercedes Benz, and Audi all have them, and they sell like hot-cakes.
+BMW, Mercedes Benz, and even the new electric Audi car all have them, and they sell like hot-cakes.
 Cadillac knows that American’s have traditionally stayed away from hatchbacks and wagons, and have already said that the Sport Wagon will be offered by special order only.
 Do not expect to find these on the showroom floor at your local Cadillac dealership.

 Is it practical?